Find Affordable College Courses

 San Diego, CA

-University of San Diego came in at #7 in this year’s edition of the Best Marketing Schools in the Far Western US Region ranking.
-Located in the city of San Diego, USD is a private not-for-profit college with a medium-sized student population.
+With a ranking of #7, University of San Diego did quite well on this year’s best schools for marketing students.
+Located in the city of San Diego, USD is a private not-for-profit college with a moderately-sized student population.

 The average amount in student loans that marketing majors at USD take out is $22,687.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $1,127.